HELIOS APP (Viking Centro App)

 Click on any image to enlarge

-After closely examining numerous published lifestyle, workout, and booking applications, many references were researched and analyzed.
+After closely examining numerous published lifestyle, workout, and booking apps, many references were researched and analyzed.
+The idea is to base product development on impact-effort values in order to structure processes in the best possible way.

 Inspiration is understood as any element that adds value to the project.
 This can include negative aspects that highlight areas for improvement or positive features that can be enhanced, reused, or expanded to make the app more complete and enjoyable for users.